attogram/node/README.md

 # The PHPCoin (PHP) cryptocurrency node.

-## Documentation
+For detailed information on installation, usage, and development, please see the [PHPCoin Documentation](./docs/).

-For detailed information on installation, usage, and development, please see the [PHPCoin Documentation](./docs/README.md).
+--

 Name: PHPCoin